Siemens Opcenter Execution Deployment Services

 The Capability Maturity Model (CMM) is a methodology used to develop and refine an organization’s software development process.
 For MES, this involves structured levels that describe how well the behaviors, practices and processes of a manufacturing organization can reliably and sustainably produce required products on time, with the highest quality, using well-maintained equipment.
 The higher the CMM maturity level, the more efficient the organization, the fewer errors and mistakes made, and the fewer systemic problems in manufacturing operations.
 The maturity model helps organizations to determine resource and staff allocation to increase productivity and efficiency.

-With a reputation built on thirty years of succeeding together with our partners, we are a team of manufacturing technology experts and industry thought leaders bringing end-to-end manufacturing solutions (people, processes, and technology) together to enable operational excellence for medical device manufacturers.
+With a reputation built on thirty years of succeeding together with our partners, we are a team of manufacturing technology experts and industry thought leaders bringing end-to-end manufacturing solutions (people, processes, and technology) together to enable operational excellence for medical device and biotech manufacturers.